austenstone/spellchecker-cli-action-summary/TEST.md

-Testing the spell check functionality
+Testing the spell check functionawlity